Skip to main content

 6. Advanced Applications

-1. Partner Segmentation: Group partners by engagement level.
-This allows for targeted programs.
+1. Partner Segmentation: Group partners by engagement level, allowing for targeted programs.

-3. Resource Allocation: Direct partner enablement resources effectively.
-Focus on partners who need it most.
+3. Resource Allocation: Direct partner enablement resources effectively, focusing on partners who need it most.

-4. Program Optimization: Refine the partner program.
-Improve areas with low engagement.
+4. Program Optimization: Refine the partner program and improve areas with low engagement.

 5. Competitive Benchmarking: Compare partner engagement against industry averages.